Azure-Samples/openai-end-to-end-basic/README.md

    > Following connection(s) are using Microsoft Entra ID based authentication.
 You need to manually grant the endpoint identity access to the related resource of these connection(s).
    > - aoai

    This has already been taken care of by your IaC deployment.
-The managed online endpoint identity these permissions to Azure OpenAI, so no action for you to take.
+The managed online endpoint identity already has this permission to Azure OpenAI, so there is no action for you to take.

 1. :clock9: Wait for the deployment to finish creating.